stephaniegatt/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    Both are used on arrays, forEach executes a function once and will mutate the calling array. map creates a new array and returns results.

 2. Explain the difference between a callback and a higher order function.

+    A higher order fucntion is a function that returns a function.
+And you use a callback function to pass through it.

 3. What is closure?

+    When an inner function has access to an outer functions scope.

 4. Describe the four rules of the 'this' keyword.

+    1. window
+    2. implicit
+    3. explicit
+    4. new constructor

 5. Why do we need super() in an extended class?

+    super() calls back all the attributes of the parent extention.

 ### Task 1 - Project Set up